 For the Appearance Day of Srila Gour Govinda Maharaja

-Please accept our humble obeisances.
-All glories to Sri Guru and Gauranga.
-August 26, 2014 (in India) is the divine Appearance Day of Srila Gour Govinda Maharaja.
-In dedication to this auspicious day, we are sending an excerpt from Srila Gurudeva's book, The Origin of Ratha-yatra, Chapter 8:]
+[For the divine Appearance Day of Srila Gour Govinda Maharaja we are presenting an excerpt from Srila Gurudeva's book, The Origin of Ratha-yatra, Chapter 8:]

 We have already related two histories explaining Lord Jagannatha's appearance, and there is one more, a third history, which came from the heart of a very advanced devotee.
 This history has extraordinarily deep and secret rasa, transcendental flavor.
 I used to relate it in Mathura and Vrndavana, and in Jagannatha Puri as well.
 When I told it, everyone listened silently, and they were moved, for they had never heard such secrets before.
 They wondered, "Where has he discovered this?"